-A warm hello to all of my floral friends, my name is Maria.
-I'm the head florist here at Amaranté London.
-This video is a master class on dried flowers.
-Today I'll be showing you how to create dried flower arrangements for your vase at home.
+This video is a masterclass on dried flowers and today our florist will be showing you how to create dried flower arrangements for your vase at home.

 This dried flower bouquet is inspired by the harvest season and Autumn so it will look charming in your home.
 All of our preserved flowers have been picked by the growers.
 Amaranté London offers the most sustainable and ethically sourced dried flowers on the market.
 Amaranté dried flowers are from local farms and ensure farmworkers receive a premium for every flower they produce.